orbisgis/h2gis/docs/dev/ST_Reverse.md

 {% endhighlight %}

 ### Description
 Returns `geom` with vertex order reversed.
+The order of the components in the GEOMETRYCOLLECTION are not reversed.

 ### Examples